wickwirew/PureSQL/README.md

 > [!IMPORTANT]
 > As of now it is not recommended for larger projects.
-There are quite a few limitations that won't scale well beyond a fairly simple schema and a handfull of queries.
+There are quite a few limitations that won't scale well beyond a fairly simple schema and a handful of queries.

 #### Anatomy of a @Query
 ```swift